krimsoda/Linux/README.md

  - Configuration Validation
  - Log File (Error Pattern)
  - Dump file
- - Compare your problem system with a working system running the same distribution and version
+ - Compare problem system with a working system running the same distribution and version
  - Check to see whether the problem is reproducible
  - Common troubleshooting